-- 1. MANUAL HOLDER: Storage for operator manuals. - 2.
-EMERGENCY STOP SWITCH: Activate the emergency stop switch by pushing the red button in until it locks down.
+- 1. PUMP OUTLET (DISCHARGE) PORT.
+Opening for discharge of liquids from the pump.
+Fittings can be threaded or bolted to the pump flange. - 2.
+CENTRAL LIFT EYE.
+Used for lifting the pump. - 3.
+FUEL TANK DRAIN.
+Drain for fuel tank for cleaning and/or maintenance. - 4.
+TIE-DOWN RINGS.
+Used to secure the pump for storage and/or transport. - 5.
+FUEL FILL PORT.
+Lockable port for filling the fuel tank with clean diesel fuel. - 6.
+MANUAL HOLDER.
+Storage for operator manuals. - 7.
+EMERGENCY STOP.
+Activate the emergency stop switch by pushing the red button in until it locks down.
 Only use when the pump must be shut down immediately.
-For any other shut down, follow the procedure on page 35. - 3.
-CONTROL PANEL: Controls and indicators for pump operation. - 4.
-CENTRAL LIFT POINT: Used for lifting the pump. - 5.
-FUEL TANK DRAIN: Drain for fuel tank for cleaning and/or maintenance. - 6.
-TIE-DOWN RINGS: Used to secure the pump for storage and/or transport. - 7.
-FUEL FILL PORT: Lockable port for filling the DIESEL fuel tank. - 8.
-PRIMING PORT: Used to fill the pump volute with water. - 9.
-PUMP OUTLET (DISCHARGE) PORT: Opening for discharge of liquids from the pump.
-Fittings can be threaded or bolted to the pump flange. - 10.
-PUMP VOLUTE (HOUSING): Cast-iron housing for the pump mechanical components. - 11.
-PUMP INLET (SUCTION) PORT: Opening for intake of liquids into the pump.
+For any other shut down, follow the procedure "Stopping The Pump" on page 43. - 8.
+CONTROL PANEL.
+Controls and indicators for pump operation. - 9.
+PRIMING PORT.
+Used to fill the pump volute with water. - 10.
+PUMP VOLUTE (HOUSING).
+Cast-iron housing for pump mechanical components. - 11.
+PUMP INLET (SUCTION) PORT.
+Opening for intake of liquids into the pump.
 Fittings can be threaded or bolted to the pump flange. - 12.
-PUMP CLEANOUT COVER: Provides access to pump internals for cleaning and/or maintenance. - 13.
-PRESSURE RELIEF VALVE: Safety device that will allow excess pressure to vent safely from the pump volute. - 14.
-DRAIN PLUG: Allows for complete draining of the pump volute for storage and/or maintenance. - 15.
-REAR LEVELING JACKS: Used to level the rear of the pump on rough or uneven ground. - 16.
-FORK LIFT POCKETS: Used for lifting the pump. - 17.
-FRONT LEVELING JACK: Used to level the pump on rough or uneven ground and to aid in attaching the pump to a tow vehicle. - Note: Use hoses and fittings that are specifically designed and sized for this type of equipment.
+PUMP CLEANOUT COVER.
+Provides access to pump internals for cleaning and/or maintenance. - 13.
+DRAIN/SUCTION HOSE RELEASE VALVE.
+Allows for complete draining of the pump volute for storage and/ or maintenance.
+This valve can also be opened to relieve pressure on the rear suction hose to facilitate removal of the hose. - 14.
+REAR LEVELING JACKS.
+Used to level the rear of the pump on rough or uneven ground. - 15.
+FORK LIFT POCKETS.
+Used for lifting the pump. - 16.
+FRONT LEVELING JACK.
+Used to level the pump on rough or uneven ground and to aid in attaching the pump to a tow vehicle.

+Note: Use hoses and fittings that are specifically designed and sized for this type of equipment.